Frequently Asked Questions

 All registered participants will receive a gender specific commemorative race technical t-shirt, in the size they requested upon registration.
 These shirts are for participants only and will not be sold to the general public before race day.
 Please note that the shirts for the half marathon and 10K will be a different material than the shirts given to 5K participants.

 If you would like to trade t-shirt sizes, you can try to do so if there are extra shirts on race morning.
 The Brewers Mini-Marathon can only guarantee a shirt in the size runners request when registering.
-If you are in doubt about what size to order, we suggest you pick the larger size as the technical t-shirts tend to be more fitted.
+If you are in doubt about what size to order, we suggest you pick the larger size as the tech t-shirts tend to be more fitted.

 What awards will be given out?